 - any condition of a permit has been contravened, is being contravened or is likely to be contravened; or

 - a release or a discharge without a permit has occurred, is occurring or is likely to occur

-- A Prohibition Notice may be issued where the Secretary of State is of the opinion that the operation of an offshore installation involves an imminent risk of serious pollution.
-Each Prohibition Notice will specify the steps to be taken to remove the risk involved in the operation of the offshore installation before operations are allowed to be undertaken again.
+Each enforcement notice and improvement notice will identify the steps to be taken to remedy or prevent the contravention/release or discharge and will specify the period within which those steps must be taken.
+A prohibition notice may be issued where the Secretary of State is of the opinion that the operation of an offshore installation involves an imminent risk of serious pollution.
+Each prohibition notice will specify the steps to be taken to remove the risk involved in the operation of the offshore installation before operations are allowed to be undertaken again.

-The issue of an Enforcement Notice and/or a Prohibition Notice does not prevent other Enforcement Activity, such as Prosecution, being progressed if this is deemed appropriate.
+The issue of an enforcement notice and/or a prohibition notice does not prevent other enforcement activity, such as prosecution, being progressed if this is deemed appropriate.

 |Notice Number||Operator||Notice Type||Legislation||Issue Date|